1901212628/PHBS-BlockChain-2019/README.md

 * **test6()** is an outpus-greater-than-inputs test,which means someone give exceeding coins to others he don't own.Verifying methods are the same as above.
 * **test7()**  specifily test `public  Transaction[] handleTxs(Transaction[] possibleTxs)` by adding a valid chain of transactions and some invalid or unrelated transactions in mess order,then verifying the valid Transaction[] and their numbers.
 ## Test result
+* **Testing Results:** The Functions I created for verifying the 7 tests all pass and get expected results.
+Here is a screenshot in IntelliJ IDEA IDE: